Opportunities - Camps, resorts, retreats, theme parks, events

 Experience Moab on this extraordinary expedition, combining a beautiful and challenging environment, with activities that place an emphasis on individual growth and community.

 West Virginia National Guard Gold Star Family Weekend (Camp Dawson, WV)

 Our mission is to provide support to the families of those who have been wounded, injured or killed during combat operations.
 The families of our casualties suffer in many ways: some financially, some psychologically.

 Wounded Warriors Family Support owns five fully furnished condominium units for use by the families of our wounded or injured veterans and widows and families of our fallen heroes.
 Preference goes to those with children and the greatest financial need.

 Four of our units are in the beautiful Bahama Bay Resort, minutes from Universal Orlando, Wet 'n Wild Orlando, and Sea World in Orlando, Florida.
 Passes are provided to families free of charge.
 Other opportunities include: The Victorian Resort, Take Flight Farms, Shenandoah, Yellowstone and the Grand Canyon.

 Opportunities - Other

 Tickets - Veteran Tickets Foundation

-Our mission is to give without prejudice FREE tickets to dependants of KIA soldiers as well as active military and veterans as a way of saying Thank You!
-We team up with major sports teams, leagues, promoters, organizations, venues and everyday ticket holders to provide free and discounted tickets to the more than 26 million Veterans and Active Duty Military in the United States.
+Our mission is to give without prejudice FREE tickets to dependents of KIA soldiers as well as active military and veterans as a way of saying Thank You!
+We team up with major sports teams, leagues, promoters, organizations, venues and everyday ticket holders to provide free and discounted tickets to the more than 26 million veterans and active duty military in the United States.

 LINK - A listing of organizations that desire to help make dreams come true for the military community.